 Just like potato starch, cornstarch doesn’t have a taste or color.
 This commonly used thickening agent is known to make any dish shiny and glossy and can be used in a 1:1 ratio.

 Most cornstarch, made purely from corn, is also gluten free.
 Just check the label to make sure there is no risk of cross contamination.

 2. Arrowroot Powder

 Arrowroot powder comes from the arrowroot plant, native to Central America, South America, and the West Indies.
 Also colorless, arrowroot can be used in any recipe that potato starch might be needed for.

-A great pantry staple, it has a shelf life of 3-4 years, and is also gluten free, paleo-approved.
+A great pantry staple, it has a shelf life of 3-4 years and is also gluten-free and paleo-approved.
 To substitute, replace 1 tablespoon of potato starch with 2 teaspoons of arrowroot starch.